holdfarm/Docs/index.md

-## HOLD FARM DOCUMENTATION
+## HOLD FARM

-You can use the [editor on GitHub](https://github.com/holdfarm/Docs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+HOLD token generates passive income by allocating assets to other crypto farms, combining and picking best farming vaults.
+You just need to hold the HOLD TOKEN to get profits, cutting messy process of STAKING and doing complex operations.

+### In Short

+HOLD token is backed by best APY asset from autofarm.network

 ### Markdown